-Students suspended a second time for unsatisfactory academic performance. consistent with all policies noted above, and without successful appeal will be dismissed from the College and may not normally be considered again for readmission.
-If, however, after a period of not less than 10 years has elapsed, a previously dismissed student should desire to return to ESF, he or she may then apply for readmission.
-Candidates for readmission under these unusual conditions will be considered on a limited, case-by-case basis, and may be required to provide substantial additional justification for readmission.
+Students suspended a second time for unsatisfactory academic performance, consistent with all policies noted above, and without a successful appeal will be dismissed from ESF and may not be considered again for readmission.
+If, however, after a period of not less than 10 years has elapsed, the Financial Aid section of this catalog.

+Candidates for readmission under these unusual conditions will be considered on a limited, caseby-case basis, and may be required to provide substantial additional justification for readmission.